How to Prevent An Accidental Cyber Breach at Work

 Poor Password Management

 Adopting poor password practices in the workplace is a sure way to encounter a data incident.
 According to Web Hosting Professional, poor password management accounts for ‘81% of company data breaches’.
-This statistic backs up the fact that password practices should not be taken lightly today.
+This statistic underscores the need to implement strong password practices to avoid accidental data breaches.

 Accidental data breaches could come from: